-- Verify the polarity of the connections are correct, the line voltage power leads are securely connected and the furnace is properly grounded. - Verify that all needed thermostat wires are securely connected to the correct leads on the terminal strip of the circuit board.
-See Figure 19 & Figure 20. - ✓ Verify the gas line service pressure does not exceed 10.0 inches of water column, and is not less than 4.5 inches W.C. for natural gas.
+- √ Verify the polarity of the connections are correct, the line voltage power leads are securely connected and the furnace is properly grounded. - √ Verify the thermostat wires (R, W, Y, & G) are securely connected to the correct leads on the terminal strip of the circuit board. - √ Verify the gas line service pressure does not exceed 10.0 inches of W.C., and is not less than 4.5 inches W.C. for natural gas.
 For LP gas the line service pressure must not exceed 14 in.
 W.C., and must not be less than 11.0 in.
-W.C. - ✓ Verify the roll-out and manual reset switch is closed.
-If necessary, press the button to reset the switch.
+W.C. - Verify the roll-out and vent switches are closed.
+If necessary, press the red button to reset a switch.
 DO NOT install a jumper wire across a switch to defeat its function.
-If a switch reopens on start-up, DO NOT reset the switch without identifying and correcting the fault condition. - $\sqrt{\rm Verify}$ the blower door is in place, closing the door switch in the line voltage circuit. - $\sqrt{\rm Verify}$ the gas line has been purged and all connections are leak free.
+If a switch reopens on startup, DO NOT reset the switch without identifying and correcting the fault condition. - Verify the blower door is in place, closing the door switch in the line voltage circuit. - √ Verify the gas line has been purged and all connections are leak free.